cloudfoundry/cf-mysql-release/docs/cluster-config.md

 table by using the EXPLAIN command and looking for "Using temporary," in the output.
 If the server processes very large queries that use /tmp space simultaneously, it is possible for queries to receive no space left errors.

+### Security Concerns

+We use the `--skip-symbolic-links` flag to prevent use of symbolic links.
+With symbolic links enabled, if somebody had write access to the data directory, they could delete any file in the system.

+We expose an `enable_local_file` property with a default of `false` to toggle the `local_infile` system variable.
+This causes the server to refuse all LOAD DATA LOCAL statements, punting those with an ERROR 1148.

+`secure_file_priv` has been configured to `/var/vcap/data/mysql/files` to ensure files are not accidentally exposed.